violeterisb/old-zachberglund.github.com/_posts/2013-04-07-project-zachberglundcom-post-one.md

 ---
 layout: post
-title: "ZachBerglund.com: Post One"
+title: "ZachBerglund.com: Begin"
 description: "First Blog Post: Description of Blog"
 category: Weekly Post
-tags: [Music Blog, Blog, Musician, Composer]
+tags: [Self-Update, Start, Finished, Composition]
 ---
 {% include JB/setup %}

 Hey there!
 Welcome to my blog, and the very first post of it.
 I hope you enjoy your time here.
 I'm going to spend this post explaining a bit about me, why I am blogging, and why this site exists in the first place.

-## Why zachberglund.com
+## ZachBerglund.com

 ### A Little About Me